 Exam Preparation Materials

-The Exam Handbook is available to eligible HTCPs and Certification Applicants.
+The Exam Handbook is available to eligible HTCPs and Certification Applicants in the Kajabi Portal.

 The Study Guide which includes the content description is available to eligible HTCPs and to prospective candidates and certification applicants.